-The CGIAR Collaborative Platform for Gender Research is hosting the webinar ‘Women’s land: Beyond “access” to rights‘ on Friday September 7.
-The webinar is organized in collaboration with the International Food Policy Research Institute (IFPRI).
+The CGIAR Collaborative Platform for Gender Research hosted the webinar ‘Women’s land: Beyond “access” to rights‘ on Friday September 7.
+The webinar was organized in collaboration with the International Food Policy Research Institute (IFPRI).

 For most rural households, land is the most valuable asset and the foundation for agricultural production.
 While a large literature exists on the relationships between land tenure security, livelihoods, and poverty, most of this literature is based on household-level data, and we know little about women’s land rights.
 As a growing body of research demonstrates the importance of women’s ownership and control over assets, this webinar will discuss definitions of women’s land rights and tenure security, and review the evidence on why this matters for development outcomes.

 Ruth Meinzen-Dick, Agnes Quisumbing, Cheryl Doss, and Sophie Theis presented findings from their recently published review on how women’s land rights can reduce poverty through a range of pathways, including bargaining power, human capital investment, intergenerational transfers, natural resource management, agricultural productivity, credit, technology adoption, empowerment, health, and food security.
 The webinar discussed the strength and agreement of the available evidence along these pathways and opportunities for designing, implementing, and evaluating approaches that build on this knowledge base to strengthen women’s land rights for women’s empowerment and other development outcomes.

 Meinzen-Dick, R., Quisumbing, A.R., Doss, C., Theis, S. 2017.
 Women’s land rights as a pathway to poverty reduction: A framework and review of available evidence.
 Agricultural Systems. https://doi.org/10.1016/j.agsy.2017.10.009